-Tallapoosa County has elected to conduct its tax lien auction online for 2020-2021.
+Tallapoosa County has elected to conduct its tax lien auction online.

 Bids will be transmitted and received through the internet using a computer and web browser.

 4. Will you be offering any training on how to use the GovEase.com auction platform?